-The Company controls a significant land position of approximately 26,140 acres of mineral rights within the western and southwestern parts of the Great Divide Basin.
+The Company controls a significant land position of approximately 26,140 acres of mineral rights within the western and southwestern parts of the Great Divide Basin of south-central Wyoming.
 The Cyclone project has good potential for the discovery of uranium deposits that would be potentially amenable to in-situ recovery (ISR) methods and the project is located approximately 45 miles northwest of Rawlins, Wyoming and 15 miles from the Sweetwater Uranium Mill.
 The project covers approximately 26,140 acres comprising of 1,061 claims totaling 21,220 acres and 8 state leases covering 4,920 acres.
+The project is comprised of two distinct property blocks - the Cyclone Rim target area, which is the northwestern claim block and associated State of Wyoming uranium leases and the Osborne Draw target, which is the southeasternmost block of mining claims and State of Wyoming uranium leases.